justeattakeaway/fozzie-components/packages/services/f-http/README.md

 - Easy configuration of reusable clients which can be retrieved from context
 - Opt-in automatic logging of errors
 - Opt-in ability to use dynamic timeouts
-- Opt-In automatic providing of diagnostic headers, such as Conversation ID
+- Opt-in automatic providing of diagnostic headers, such as Conversation ID
 - Enables us to switch to alternative HTTP packages when desired
 - Sensible defaults, with the ability to override everything
+- Opt-in Automatic providing of bearer tokens

 ## Usage